Arcos Dorados (ARCO)

 Fast-food competitors operating in Latin America include Burger King (owned by Restaurant Brands International, NYSE:QSR), Domino’s (NYSE:DPZ), and KFC and Pizza Hut (owned by Yum!
 Brands, NYSE:YUM).

-As you can see below, Arcos Dorados’s sales grew at a decent 7.1% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new restaurants and increased sales at existing, established dining locations.
+As you can see below, Arcos Dorados’s 7.5% annualized revenue growth over the last six years (we compare to 2019 to normalize for COVID-19 impacts) was decent as it opened new restaurants and increased sales at existing, established dining locations.

 Arcos Dorados Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 10.4% over the next 12 months, an acceleration versus the last six years.
-This projection is healthy and implies its newer menu offerings will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 10.6% over the next 12 months, an acceleration versus the last six years.
+This projection is commendable and indicates its newer menu offerings will spur better top-line performance.

 6. Restaurant Performance